-We expect the timing and details of this upgrade to be developed further as part of our next Urban Water Strategy in 2027.
+We expect the timing and details of this upgrade to be developed further as part of our next Water for our Future strategy in 2027.

 Upgrade our infrastructure to maximise efficient production and storage of water

 Operation of the Apollo Bay system must balance several factors, including pumping arrangements, storage levels, flows in the Barham River and the conditions of our bulk entitlement.